paragasu/payment-backend/README.md

 # payment-backend
-nodejs payment backend using paypal and braintree api
+Nodejs payment backend using paypal and braintree api Currently only implement for Visa, Mastercard and American Express Card

 #Installation